 Day 12 | Final Departure |

 You will need to bring every cooking equipment with you and return everything you used to safeguard the environment since the locals believe in the notion of an eco-friendly journey.
-It's sometimes referred to as the Camp Trek.
-This trek begins in the Lete or Tatopani and may be easily reached from Pokhara or Beni.
+It's sometimes referred to as the Camping Trek.
+This trek begins in the Tatopani and may be easily reached from Pokhara or Beni.
 This walk winds through a dense rhododendron forest, pine trees, and alpine meadows, revealing a diverse diversity of flora and animals in the Annapurna Conservation Area.
 Trekkers can see musk deer, Himalayan tahr, snow leopards, and a variety of birds in their native habitats along this trek.
 The path travels past magnificent Gurung, Magar, and Thakali community villages nestled in the mountains.

-The North Annapurna base camp trip transports you back to a period when trekkers used off-beaten pathways for Annapurna - I mountain adventures, since this was the easier approach to Annapurna than the south route.
+The NABC Trek transports you back to a period when trekkers used off-beaten pathways for Annapurna - I mountain adventures, since this was the easier approach to Annapurna than the south route.
 Following the route's creation, hikers began to utilize it for trekking and adventures, and the route gained popularity.
 Following that, the path was blocked and reopened to trekkers lately, allowing them to immerse themselves in nature on Nepal's less congested trekking routes.
 The walk takes you through lush green deep valleys and rivers, alpine meadows, craggy glaciers, and lonely mountain communities, providing a true Himalayan trekking experience.
-The North Annapurna base camp is a stunning classic location, surrounded by harsh terrain, high peaks, and large glaciers.
-With fewer trekkers on the trail, the trip seems more like a real wilderness adventure, making it an excellent alternative for anyone wishing to escape the throng and discover one of Nepal's best-kept trekking secrets.

-North Annapurna base camp trip is one of the select hiking challenges that takes you to the lonely environment, and the whole ambiance of the journey transports you back in time.
-You may anticipate breathtaking views of the majestic Himalayan ranges, glaciers, difficult terrains, wildlife creatures, unique flora and fauna, deep subtropical forests, and alpine meadows with glacial moraine.
-During the journey, you will get breathtaking vistas of Machhapuchhre (Fishtail), Annapurna South, and Hiunchuli.
 The trails are incredibly secluded; you will pass several suspension bridges and water streams along the way.
 You may observe cascading waterfalls including Phutphute waterfall, crimson waterfall, and many more waterfalls.
 You will travel through several locations such as Bisket Mela and Sadhi Kharka, Sky Cave, Sun Khola, and several others.
 There are no tea houses for lodging, therefore you will need to remain in a tent.
-Alternatively, you can stay in wooden homes with mats for sleeping and prepare your own food while relaxing.
-There is also a lake in the NABC produced by the melting glaciers of the Annapurna, which is famed for its pure beauty and remains unknown by many.

-The best time to trek the North Annapurna base camp trek and the South Annapurna base camp trip is the same.
-All trekking routes have the same time to visit, giving trekkers an edge in enjoying their walk.
-You can come from September to November and February to May, which are the finest times to experience the amazing vistas of the Himalayan peaks.
-The sky is clear, there are fewer people, and the weather is mild, which is beneficial for trekkers.
-During this season, there are several events that trekkers may visit and experience while also interacting with locals and enjoying themselves.
 You may hike during the winter, including Manson, which is not recommended due to the harsh and cold weather, temperatures at night can reach -20 degrees Celsius, making it difficult to survive and acclimate properly.
 Similarly, during the month, there is heavy rain a high risk of floods in the water streams, and landslides in the hills, increasing the risk of death.
 However, each season has something special to offer you.
 You can learn more about the optimum seasons for trekking at Annapurna base camp.

-To walk to the North Annapurna base camp, you will require two permits: the Annapurna Conservation Area Permit (ACAP) and the Trekkers Information Management System (TIMS) permit.
-If you plan on trekking to ABC, you will need permits.
-The permits serve as a passport to your journey to Annapurna, an untamed beauty.
-The ACAP permit is utilized for conservation purposes, ensuring that the pristine environment is preserved for future trekkers.
-Similarly, the TIMS Card (Trekkers' Information Management System) acts as a safety precaution, allowing authorities to track trekkers' travels in isolated areas.
-The permission fees differ among hikers.
 If you are from SAARC nations, the permit is USD 8, and if you are citizens of other countries the fee for ACAP and TIMS is USD 30, whereas SAARC is USD 5 and overseas nationals pay USD 15.
 These licenses may be obtained from the National Tourism Board offices in Kathmandu and Pokhara.

-The North Annapurna base camp walk is a moderate journey that brings you to the heart of the Himalayas and the massive foothills of the Annapurna peak.
+The North Annapurna base camp hike is a moderate journey that brings you to the heart of the Himalayas and the massive foothills of the Annapurna peak.
 The walk is not as established as other treks, and there are no lodgings or other services, so you will have to manage everything on your own.
 The path features steep ascents, rocky terrain, glacier crossings, and high-altitude conditions, making it ideal for experienced trekkers and mountaineers.
 Weather conditions can also be unexpected, adding to the challenge.
 To finish the journey, you will need to be physically healthy and well-acclimatized.

 Packing is extremely important for the North ABC trip.
 You'll need to transport your gear, hiking equipment, cooking and eating supplies, and more.
 Warm and layered clothes, a high-quality sleeping bag (-20°C rated), waterproof trekking boots, and thermal innerwear are all essential items to pack in your luggage.
 Due to the rocky and snowy terrain, essential equipment such as trekking poles, crampons, a flashlight, and sunglasses are required.
 A backpack with a hydration system, energy bars, a first-aid kit, and altitude sickness medicine is also advised.
 In the event of illness, you must also carry a first aid kit.
 You can read our blog post "What to Pack for Annapurna Base Camp Trek?"
 You can employ a porter who will carry everything you need for a comfortable and enjoyable walk through the difficulties.

-The North Annapurna Base Camp and the Classic Annapurna Base Camp provide various hiking experiences.
-The famous path is well-established, with a network of teahouses that provide lodging and food, making it accessible to hikers of all skill levels.
 In comparison, the North Annapurna Base Camp is more difficult, and secluded, and necessitates a self-sufficient approach with camping supplies.
-While the Classic Annapurna Base Camp boasts lush forests, different settlements, and breathtaking mountain vistas, the northern route is more rocky, wild, and off-the-beaten path.
+While the south Annapurna Base Camp boasts lush forests, different settlements, and breathtaking mountain vistas, the northern route is more rocky, wild, and off-the-beaten path.
 Trekkers wanting adventure and isolation frequently pick the North Annapurna Base Camp, while others seeking a more planned and picturesque trip choose the conventional route.

 Arrival at Tribhuvan International Airport in Kathmandu.
 Upon arriving in the region of the Himalayas, Nepal's capital city, you will be greeted by a business representative and transported to the hotel, which is 15 kilometers away and takes 25 to 30 minutes.
 Check into your accommodation, then freshen up and rest.
 Meet our guide at the hotel for a hike briefing.
 In the evening, visit the adjacent Thamel restaurant, stores, cafés, and souvenirs.
 Then stay overnight at the Thamel hotel.

-Welcome Dinner
+Food | Welcome Dinner |

-3 Star Hotel
+Accommodation | 3 Star Hotel |

 On the second day, get up early and prepare for the travel to Pokhara, Nepal's second-largest city and renowned as the gateway to the Himalayas.
 After breakfast, check out of the hotel and travel to Pokhara, which takes around 6 to 7 hours by car; you may alternatively take a 25-minute flight from Kathmandu.
 On the journey, take in the beautiful scenery of the hills village, and river.
 Stop for a quick tea and lunch break before continuing on to Pokhara.
 When you arrive in Pokhara, check into a hotel near Phewa Lake.
 Freshen up and enjoy an evening walk around the lake.
 Final hike preparations and overnight stay at the hotel.

-3 Star Hotel
+Accommodation | 3 Star Hotel |

 Wake up early and travel to Tatopani after breakfast, going through gorgeous woodland and towns.
 The journey takes around 4 to 5 hours.
 When you arrive at Tatopani, pause for lunch and a natural hot spring bath before continuing your climb to Upper Narchyang, passing through lovely towns and waterfalls.
 Arrive at upper Narchyang, relax in the tea house after a warm meal, and prepare for the next day's hike.

-Breakfast and Dinner
+Food | Breakfast and Dinner |

 Wake up early in the morning, then prepare for the trip in the tea house before continuing through the deep forest, crossing tiny streams, and wooden bridges.
 Enjoy the breathtaking views of the Annapurna and Dhaulagiri mountains.
 Watch for animals and birds along the way.
 Chhotepa may be reached after a moderate climb lasting 4 to 5 hours.
 Set up camp upon arrival and spend the night in the camp tent following dinner.

-Breakfast, Lunch and Dinner
+Food | Breakfast, Lunch and Dinner |

 Early morning wake-up, followed by a hearty meal, begins an uphill journey through the rhododendron woodland.
 Enjoy the gorgeous mountain views along the route.
 While crossing the high-altitude fields and meadows, take a quick pause at the overlook to snap photographs.
 Sandhi Kharka may be reached after a 5 to 6-hour journey.
 Rest and sleep at the tent camp.

-Breakfast, Lunch and Dinner
+Food | Breakfast, Lunch and Dinner |

 On this day, get up early after breakfast and climb to Annapurna North Base Camp, which should take about 6 to 7 hours depending on your speed.
 Pass across rugged and alpine terrain to reach Base Camp.
 Enjoy the magnificent picture of Annapurna Massif.
 Take a snapshot and tour the site after spending the night at the Tented camp.

-Breakfast, Lunch and Dinner
+Food | Breakfast, Lunch and Dinner |

 Wake up early in the morning to watch the sunrise over the Himalayan range, then descend from the base camp after breakfast.
 Take a stop along the walk and admire the scenery of the mountain.
 Reach Sandhi Kharka, then set up a tent camp and spend the night.

-Breakfast, Lunch and Dinner
+Food | Breakfast, Lunch and Dinner |

 The travel to Bugin begins with an early morning wake-up after breakfast.
 Walking along the distant and undisturbed route, you can see the different vegetation and wildlife.
 Take in the scenery along the route, including the snow-capped summit.
 When you get to Thulo Bugin, stay overnight in the camp tent.

-Breakfast, Lunch and Dinner
+Food | Breakfast, Lunch and Dinner |

 Wake up early in the morning, then descend through the forest after breakfast.
 On the trip, take in the changing landscape and pleasant temperature.
 After passing past the traditional village, go along the riverbed and mountain slopes to reach Lete.
 Upon arriving, check into a lodge/tea house.
 After a warm dinner, stay overnight at Leta.

-Breakfast, Lunch and Dinner
+Food | Breakfast, Lunch and Dinner |

-Guest House
+Accommodation | Guest House |

 Wake up early in the morning and travel back to Pokhara after breakfast, which takes around 6 to 7 hours.
 On the way, stop for lunch at a mountain town and see the stunning view of the deep valley.
 When you get to Pokhara, rest and refresh yourself.
 In the evening, visit lakefront restaurants and cafés before going shopping for souvenirs.

-3 Star Hotel
+Accommodation | 3 Star Hotel |

 Wake up early and drive to Kathmandu after breakfast.
 On the way, stop at Scenic Sport for a tea break and lunch.
 When you arrive in Kathmandu Valley, check into your accommodation.
 In the evening, go to the Thamel market to get items to remember.
 Farewell supper at a traditional Nepali restaurant with a cultural program, followed by an overnight stay at the Thamel hotel.

-Breakfast and Farewell Dinner
+Food | Breakfast and Farewell Dinner |

-3 Star Hotel
+Accommodation | 3 Star Hotel |

 On this day, get up early, have breakfast at the hotel, and then check out and transfer to the airport for your departure.
 Final farewell to Nepal, filled with fond memories of the journey of a lifetime.